-Tech Track provides the opportunity for candidates from all backgrounds to present twenty-minute Tech Talks at the 35th Space Symposium Technical Track, to be held April 8, 2019, at The Broadmoor Hotel in Colorado Springs, Colorado, USA.
+Tech Track provides the opportunity for candidates from all backgrounds to present twenty-minute technical talks.
 Topics cover technical ideas surrounding space launch, spacecraft technologies, architectures, processes, strategies, and updates.

 Abstracts and papers must cover, or be related to, one of the following topics: